 I asked the company to explain what this means.
 In their own words:

-So far, I’m really impressed with Made In cookware’s offering, starting with the quality of their products, the made in America appeal, and the fact that they stand behind their products with a 100 day risk free trial as well as a lifetime warranty.
+So far, in this Made In cookware review, I’m really impressed with their offering, starting with the quality of their products, the made in America appeal, and the fact that they stand behind their products with a 45 day risk free trial as well as a lifetime warranty.

 So there you have it.
-I think I’m ready to pass my final verdict on Made In cookware:
+I think I’m ready to pass my final verdict in this Made In cookware review: